alexpeterhall/quotes/quotes.md

 "A man is about as big as the things that make him angry." - Sir Winston Churchill "Keep this thought handy when you feel a fit of rage coming on -- it isn't manly to be enraged.
 Rather, gentleness and civility are more human, and therefore manlier.
 A real man doesn't give way to anger and discontent, and such a person has strength, courage, and endurance - unlike the angry and complaining.
 The nearer a man comes to a calm mind, the closer he is to strength." - Marcus Aurelius
 "When someone gets mad at you, de-escalate.
 When you feel yourself getting spun up, detach." - Jocko Willink "Run down the list of those who felt intense anger at something: the most famous, the most unfortunate, the most hated, the most whatever: Where is all that now?
 Smoke, dust, legend... or not even a legend."
 "Eventually, all of us will pass away and slowly be forgotten.
-We should enjoy this brief time we have on earth - not be enslaved to emotions that make us miserable and dissatisfied." - Ryan Holiday / Marcus Aurelius
+We should enjoy this brief time we have on earth, not be enslaved to emotions that make us miserable and dissatisfied." - Ryan Holiday / Marcus Aurelius
 "Repeatedly Marcus warns himself that anger and grief only serve to make bad situations worse.
-Being pissed off that someone was rude to you isn't soothing — it's agitating.
+Being pissed off that someone was rude to you isn't soothing, it's agitating.
 Being sad that you've lost something doesn't bring it back, it exaggerates your sense of loss.
 It's like the first rule of holes: When you're in one, stop digging." - Ryan Holiday
 "The half-life of negative emotions is incredibly short.
 If you stop thinking about what made you upset." - Sam Harris "If someone succeeds in provoking you, realize that your mind is complicit in the provocation." - Epictetus "Anger is punishment that you lay upon yourself for stupidity of others."
-"I feel fairly certain that my hatred harms me more than the people whom I hate." -Max Frisch, architect, playwright, and novelist (15 May 1911-1991)
+"I feel fairly certain that my hatred harms me more than the people whom I hate." - Max Frisch, architect, playwright, and novelist (15 May 1911-1991)
 "Every time you find yourself irritated or angry with someone, the one to look at is not that person but yourself.
 The question to ask is not, 'What's wrong with this person?' but 'What does this irritation tell me about myself?'" - Anthony de Mello

 ## Love / Goodness

 "A loving person lives in a loving world, a hostile person lives in a hostile world.
-Everyone you meet is your mirror." – Ken Keyes, Jr.
+Everyone you meet is your mirror." - Ken Keyes, Jr.
 "There is always more goodness in the world than there appears to be, because goodness is of its very nature modest and retiring." - Evelyn Beatrice Hall, biographer (28 Sep 1868-1956)
-"Nothing is a greater impediment to being on good terms with others than being ill at ease with yourself." — Honoré de Balzac "Every part of our personality that we do not love will become hostile to us." - Robert Bly "The curious paradox is that when I accept myself just as I am, then I can change." — Carl Rogers "When people seem like they are mean, they're almost never mean.
+"Nothing is a greater impediment to being on good terms with others than being ill at ease with yourself." - Honoré de Balzac "Every part of our personality that we do not love will become hostile to us." - Robert Bly "The curious paradox is that when I accept myself just as I am, then I can change." - Carl Rogers "When people seem like they are mean, they're almost never mean.
 They're anxious." - Alain de Botton "I told him that in every family there are times when there is hurt, anger, alienation, but we cannot run away from our family.
 We have only one family, so we must make every effort to be reconciled." - Joseph Cardinal Bernardin, former Archbishop of Chicago

 ## Peace of mind

-"Reality has a way of shaping itself to your preconceived expectations."
-"Your mind will take the shape of what you frequently hold in thought." - Marcus Aurelius "Such as are your habitual thoughts, such also will be the character of your mind." - Marcus Aurelius "Everything hangs on one's thinking... a man is as unhappy as he has convinced himself he is." - Seneca
+"Reality has a way of shaping itself to your preconceived expectations." - Unknown "Your mind will take the shape of what you frequently hold in thought." - Marcus Aurelius "Such as are your habitual thoughts, such also will be the character of your mind." - Marcus Aurelius "Everything hangs on one's thinking... a man is as unhappy as he has convinced himself he is." - Seneca